 Pilots often takeoff early in the morning, about 10, to soar with the incoming sea breeze.
 A little later you can start feeling thermal activity that gets to a peak about 12:30 PM.

-Thermals may be a little disordered, but if you are patient and get more than 800 m AGL then you can head N to the bigger stuff.
-If you succeed in reaching the big mountains behind the takeoff area, then the normal route would be NW, following the range to exploit the altitude wind blowing E.
+Thermals may be disordered, but if you are patient and get more than 800 m AGL then you can head N for the bigger stuff.
+If you succeed in reaching the big mountains behind the takeoff area, then the normal route would be NW along the Central Range, exploiting the altitude wind blowing E. XC potential is remarkable as the Central Range goes depp into Haiti, for more than a 150 km.

 La Playita

 Location: The takeoff is about 25 m S from Azua (1 h 45 m from Santo Domingo).
-A four-wheel drive vehicle is required.
+A four-wheel drive vehicle is recommended.

-Description: The takeoff is located in a tiny prominence about 9 km long and 450 m high facing the sea (Bay of Ocoa).
+Description: The takeoff is located in a tiny prominence about 9 km long and 450 m high facing the Caribbean sea (Bahía de Ocoa).

 Conditions and flight: